hillscottc/trivnode/README.md

 The main web application is structured with [Backbone.js](http://backbonejs.org/).
 It is primarily used primarily to implement the app's fast 'as-you-type' search filter of 1,000 rows of clues on the main page.

-[Browserify](http://browserify.org/) is used to bundle the app's javascript modules, so it is necessary to run `npm run build` whenever js changes are made.

 ## API